 If you’re reading this and it happens to be near a holiday, like Christmas, or Father’s Day, then I recommend heading over to the home-improvement stores and checking their stack outs right away.
 Go quickly, because people like me tend to buy quite a bit.

-If you have any questions on these awesome strategies for buying woodworking clamps at a discount, please leave a comment and I’ll be glad to answer them.
+If you have any questions on these awesome strategies for buying woodworking clamps at a discount, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.